 My Comments on the comparative profit and loss statement is as follows:

-The Company derived its revenue from providing consultancy services to its related entities and third parties from the Director’s residential premises at Bronte, NSW 2024
+The Company derived its revenue from providing consultancy services to its related entities and third parties.

-The Company was loss making in FY21 and YTD FY 22 due to the negative impact of Covid-19.
+The Company was loss making in FY21 and YTD FY 22 due to the negative impact of Covid-19 and Australian government restriction.

 The Company’s gross margin saw a significant drop in FY21, from 95% in FY20 down to 69% in FY21.

 Wages and salaries reported the highest operating expenses follow by rental expenses, with an average of 35% and 28% respectively over the past five years.
-During July 2021 to the date of my appointment, wages expenses was nil due to insufficient trading income impacted by Covid-19 pandemic.
+During July 2021 to the date of my appointment, there was insufficient funds to pay wages due to insufficient trading income impacted by the Covid-19 pandemic.

-In FY21, the Company received $40,091 from the ATO for Cash flow boost payment.
+In FY21, the Company received $40,091 from the ATO for Cash flow boost payment however it was insufficient to meet the trading costs.

-The table below details the monthly sales breakdown for the period of July 2019 to April 2022.

-The Company generated an average of $36,000 monthly sales from July 2017 up until March 2020 when the Covid-19 pandemic hits.
-The monthly sales dropped sharply from April 2020 and the Company had periods of no trading income during May 2020 to the date of my appointment.

 Balance Sheet